Methods

 import EmblaCarousel from 'embla-carousel'

-const emblaNode = document.querySelector('.embla')const emblaApi = EmblaCarousel(emblaNode)
+const wrapperNode = document.querySelector('.embla')const viewportNode = wrapperNode.querySelector('.embla__viewport')

 console.log(emblaApi.slideNodes())